lucky-wolf/DW2-XL/README.md

 ## Latest Changes

 ### v1.19.5
+- 1205 beta compatible & data file updates
+- Did a deep dive through Game Events.xml and fixed all references to dead tech, and made a few improved choices for XL
 - Added Strike Craft root technology that offers Fighter I and Bomber I, moving those out of the hangar bay technologies (this should remove all occurrences of duplicate fighters and bombers appearing in your design lists when you discover / steal / pillage a racial special hangar bay technology)
 - Added some fun touches to government events
 - DLC special government startup events will now trigger for all races (if you allow non-cannon governments at game startup)